smartcontractkit/rwa-tokenization/README.md

  ```
     yarn deploy
  ```
  - Deploys [`RealEstate.sol`](/apps/contracts/src/RealEstate.sol) to Fuji testnet.
 After deployment please take note of the contract address and update throughout all 3 apps using search and replace, as explained [here](/apps/contracts/README.md).
+If you made changes to the smart contract, be sure to also update the ABI everywhere it is found in the apps.
+You abi may be found here in your ignored [`out` directory](/apps/contracts/out/RealEstate.sol/RealEstate.json).
+When I open the JSON, I format it with a JSON extension in VS Code.
+Next, I copy the ABI, which is contained in brackets at the start of the JSON.

   ```
     yarn serve